SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 at the top-level of a source file are accessible to code in every source file that is part of the same module.
-You can override this default behavior by marking the declaration with an access level modifier, as described in :ref:`Declarations_AccessControlLevels`.
+You can override this default behavior by marking the declaration with an access-level modifier, as described in :ref:`Declarations_AccessControlLevels`.

 ..
 TODO: Revisit and rewrite this section after WWDC